Reading Time: 14 minutes

 LGBTQ+ Addiction and Mental Health Statistics

-To cope with these struggles, many LGBTQ+ individuals turn to drugs or alcohol to self-medicate or escape.
-As a result, a greater percentage of this community struggles with substance abuse.
+To cope with discrimination and rejection, many LGBTQ+ individuals turn to drugs or alcohol to self-medicate or escape.
+This has led to higher levels of substance abuse.

-A recent SAMSHA National Survey on LGBTQ+ drug use found that:
+A 2022 Trevor Report on LGBTQ+ drug use found that:

 of LGBTQ+ individuals misuse substances – compared to 9% of the general population.

-Substance abuse, whether alcohol or other drugs, can lead to further mental health issues.
-The use of drugs can worsen existing symptoms or create new mental illness.
-Common mental health disorders that are associated with drug abuse include paranoia, delusions, psychosis, anxiety, depression, and panic attacks.
-All of these challenges further increase the risk of suicide, homelessness, addiction, and continued mental health issues.
+Substance abuse, whether alcohol or other drugs, leads to further mental health issues.
+Drug use can worsen existing symptoms or create new mental illness.
+Common mental health disorders that are associated with drug abuse include paranoia, delusions, psychosis, anxiety, depression and panic attacks.
+All these challenges further increase the risk of suicide, homelessness, addiction, and continued mental health issues.

-To combat addiction and mental health risks, many organizations offer resources and support targeted to the LGBTQ+ community.
-Following are 25 of those resources.
+To combat addiction and mental health risks, many organizations offer resources and support targeted specifically to the LGBTQ+ community.
+Rehabs tend to offer special tracks for LGBTQ+ and Veterans more than other groups, so help is always nearby.
+Nevertheless, the following are 25 of those resources.
 These links offer a variety of information, assistance, and care for LGBTQ+ individuals of all ages.

 LGBTQ+ Mental Health and Substance Abuse Organizations